acc11111/csapp/notes/lab3NoteForAttacklab.md

 #### execute

 Please look!!!
-	There is to old for ctarget, so we need to fix some problem, otherwise we will get fault without 	typing in some string!
+	There is to old for `ctarget`, so we need to fix some problem, otherwise we will get fault without 	typing in some string!
 	So we search the blog and then found the solutions that we can add a printf.so to fix it! this is the address I found [solution for printf.so](https://blog.rijuyuezhu.top/posts/db646f34/) and the printf.so is just at this address!